bitfari/bitfari.org/readme.md

 benefits of providing personalized service in Spanish for Latino immigrants.
 Bitfari was later prototyped using blockchain technology and will be launched as an open-source layer to enhance online and offline communications now that scaling solutions make it feasible.

-# 3. Network Elements: Screens, Alter Egos, Channels, Social Oracles, Style Sets, Variables and Disclosure Matrix
+# 3. Network Elements: Screens, Alter Egos, Channels, Social Oracles, Style Sets, Variables and a Disclosure Matrix

 Alter Ego is a private login where the account identifier, a public key assigned to a publisher, maps to a set containing a pseudonym, an avatar, a color, a hashed password and a place of origin.
 For example: